Basis-Theory/basistheory-integration-guides/collections/guides/manage_applications_terraform/index.md

 Terraform is a popular and powerful tool that enables you to version your infrastructure as code.
 In this guide, we'll walk you through setting up Terraform to manage your resources within Basis Theory.
-By the end of this guide, you will have created an application under your tenant using Terraform, and you will an Application key available for you to use within your pipeline.
+By the end of this guide, you will have created an Application under your tenant using Terraform, and you will an Application key available for you to use within your pipeline.

 Check out our open source [Terraform provider](https://github.com/Basis-Theory/terraform-provider-basistheory) for more examples and supported resources.